 1. Wet your eyebrows with hot water so it numbs before threading.

 2. After you're done with threading, make sure to wash your face with cold water in order to minimize the skin irritation caused by threading.

-4. A great way to treat skin irritation after threading is done, is to always try to apply a light nourishing moisturizer to calm your skin down.
-It's also very important that the moisturizer you pick would be free of perfume or any alcohol.
+4. A great way to treat skin irritation after threading is done, is to always try to apply a light, nourishing moisturizer to calm your skin down.
+It's also very important that the moisturize

-6. In case you have to go out in the sun light, make sure to wear a hat or oversized sunglasses to prevent your skin from any sort of irritation, (such as inflammation and itching) after threading.
+6. In case you have to go out in the sun, make sure to wear a hat or oversized sunglasses to protect your skin from any sort of irritation (such as inflammation and itching) after threading.

 7. An ice cube can also act as a great soothing element on your skin after threading.

-8. Wash your face using anti-bacterial soap, in order to deeply cleanse your skin and keep bacteria away from open pores.
-Don't forget to add soothing lotion afterwards, to keep your skin soft.
+8. Wash your face using anti-bacterial soap in order to deeply cleanse your skin and keep bacteria away from open pores.
+Don't forget to add soothing lotion afterward to keep your skin soft.